© 2019 Baptist Health. All Rights Reserved.

 Myth.
 Seasonal flu is a respiratory virus.
 Although it can cause vomiting and diarrhea, its main symptoms are fever, cough, sore throat, runny nose and body aches.
 What many people call "stomach flu" is usually something else, such as food poisoning.

-Myth or fact: Flu viruses are always mutating, which is one reason you need a new flu vaccine year.
+Myth or fact: Flu viruses are always mutating, which is one reason you need a new flu vaccine each year.

 Fact.
 Flu viruses can change over time to create different strains.
 Or they can change suddenly—for example, changing from a bird virus that infects ducks to one that infects humans.